Mon - Sun: 24 hours.

 Time Limits For Claiming Eye Injury At Work Compensation

-It is important to point out that compensation claims for workplace eye injuries have time limits.
-In most cases, you’ll get 3-years to begin your claim.
-This could be extended, though, if your eye problem was not diagnosed until a later date.
+It is important to point out that compensation claims for workplace eye injuries usually have time limits.
+In most cases, you’ll get 3-years to begin your claim, though there can be exceptions in some cases.

 Ideally, we’d suggest you should start your compensation claim as soon as possible.
 This will enable your solicitor to spend time gathering evidence to support your case.
 Additionally, you’ll probably have an easier time recalling how the accident took place.